gebigoma/campsite_findr/README.md

 ## Backlog

+* Fix the footer; does not fix to bottom on pages with less content.
 * When a user signs up, instead of redirecting to the login page, I would like to the user to be logged in automatically when they sign up and be redirected to their profile page.
 * Add an edit button in the user's profile.
 * Add search capability in the nav bar.